open-southeners/docs.opensoutheners.com/packages/laravel-helpers/src/README.md

   - text: Get Started
     link: /guide/README.md
     type: primary
-  - text: Functions
-    link: /guide/functions.md
-    type: secondary
 features:
   - title: Bleeding edge
-    details: Because dropping legacy versions of both PHP & Laravel benefits in multiple sides.
+    details: Requiring PHP 8+ (8.1+ for enums).
-  - title: Brainless implementation
+  - title: Works as a PHP extension
-    details: Write almost no code to achieve a JSON:API in your Laravel application.
+    details: It ins't compiled as an extension, tho it extends multiple functions from the language.
-  - title: Built-in query builder
+  - title: Fully unit covered
-    details: With a powerful query builder that enforces security and allows many posibilities to your 3rd parties.
+    details: As an advantage for being individual functions, many of them not reusing any dependency (apart from "laravel/support" for models)
 footer: MIT Licensed | Copyright © 2022 Open Southeners
 ---